gab-cat/merchkins-app/docs/knowledge-base/payout-system.md

 ### Q: What orders are included in payouts?

-**A:** Only orders with `PAID` payment status during the payout period.
+**A:** Only orders with `PAID` payment status that were **paid during the payout period** (based on payment date, not order date).
 Refunded orders are excluded.
+If an order is refunded after being included in a payout, the amount is deducted from the next payout period.

 ### Q: Can I change the platform fee for an organization?